Patient education: Chronic obstructive pulmonary disease (COPD) treatments (Beyond the Basics)

 Long-acting treatments are often recommended for people who must use medication on a regular basis to control COPD symptoms.

 ●Long-acting beta agonists – Long-acting beta agonists may be recommended if your symptoms are not adequately controlled with other treatments.
-Examples of long-acting beta agonists include salmeterol, formoterol, and arformoterol.
+Examples of long-acting beta agonists include salmeterol, formoterol, and arformoterol, which are taken twice daily, and indacaterol, which is taken once daily.

-●Long-acting anticholinergics – The long-acting anticholinergic medication, tiotropium (Spiriva), which is taken once daily, improves lung function while decreasing shortness of breath and flares of COPD symptoms.
-Aclidinium (Tudorza), a long-acting anticholinergic that is taken twice daily, also improves lung function.
+●Long-acting anticholinergics – The long-acting anticholinergic medications improve lung function while decreasing shortness of breath and flares of COPD.
+Examples include tiotropium (Spiriva), umeclidinium (Incruse), glycopyrrolate (Seebri), and aclidinium (Tudorza).
+Some of these are taken once a day and others twice a day.
 This type of medication may be recommended if your symptoms are not adequately controlled with other treatments, such as the short-acting bronchodilators.

 Cough medicines — Cough medicines are not generally recommended for people with COPD because they have not been shown to improve COPD symptoms.
 Although cough can be a bothersome symptom, cough suppressants should be avoided since suppressing cough may increase the risk of developing an infection.